PDF version [337 KB]

 This Quick Guide provides an update to tables showing the

-composition of Australian parliaments by party and gender (see Tables 1 and 2) since the last version was published on 19 November 2021.
+composition of Australian parliaments by party and gender (see Tables 1 and 2 attached) since the last version was published on 8 March 2022.

 New South Wales